 All stories about

-Haiti: Celebrating a success in Haiti
+Haiti: Celebrating the launch of mobile money in Haiti

 Mercy Corps was recognized on Monday in a ceremony to announce the launch of T-cash, the Haitian mobile money service from telecom operator Voilà and Haitian bank Unibank.